vanzasetia/vanzasetia.site/src/accessibility-statement.md

 I do not support Internet Explorer.

+## Limitations

+This website uses Webmention to display comments.
+The comments may contain unusual words and require a high reading ability—or in other words, they may be hard to understand.

+Also, links may have the same text content or label even though they have different purposes.

 ## What I am doing to improve accessibility

 I keep learning to gain more knowledge about web accessibility.